MarwanAlsoltany/velox/README.md

 | [`cache-clear`](./bin/cache-clear) | This command clears caches. |

 You can customize these commands using the [`config/cli.php`](./config/cli.php) file.
 Here you can enable/disable them or provide different arguments for them.

+If you would like to make all these commands accessible via a single interface.
+Check out my other package [Blend](https://github.com/MarwanAlsoltany/blend), which will do that for you and even more.

 ---